Cold Headed Parts

 Increased Product Strength

-Cold formed parts exhibit a particularly solid construction that often requires no secondary operations.
-Small cold-formed products (such as screws and fasteners) are usually stronger than counterparts created from several combined pieces.
-Furthermore, work hardening from repeated pressures on cold worked material increases the tensile strength and hardness of the finished product.
+Cold-formed parts typically have a solid construction that often doesn’t require secondary operations.
+Small cold-formed products, such as screws and fasteners, are often stronger than those made from multiple combined pieces.
+Moreover, work hardening from repeated pressure on cold worked materials enhances the tensile strength and hardness of the finished product.

 Increased Product Consistency